-There are also other medications that you must be checked by your study doctor.

-Therefore it is very important to please remember to inform your study doctor and nurse about which medications or supplements that you currently take.
+There are also other medications that must be checked by your study doctor.
+Therefore, it is very important to please remember to inform your study doctor and study coordinator or nurse about which medications or supplements that you currently take.